 But don’t let that anger turn into revenge.

-There’s all kinds of ramifications that can come back to haunt you in the long-term.
+There are all kinds of ramifications that can come back to haunt you in the long term.

 But ultimately you are just hurting yourself more than them.